Kyriosity/read-write/README+/.net/README+/a.review/cs-lacks-parts.md

 ## Testing

 Tests for drive or coverage are optional but natural share of development.
-Three most popular frameworks for .NET have their pros and contras but neither is state-of-the-art.
+Three most popular frameworks for .NET have their pros and contras but neither is in the state-of-the-art.

+🚧🚧🚧🚧 ...
+DRAFT .... 🚧🚧🚧🚧🚧
 Link to [3D&nbsp;re&#8209;view](https://github.com/Kyriosity/use-dev/tree/main/readme+/decisions/testing/test3D) with partial solution.